jidongxiao/networksecurity/presentation/presentation.md

 1. Watch [this youtube video](https://www.youtube.com/watch?v=p52PY_cwIsA) - This Man Launched a New Internet Service Provider from His Garage | Freethink DIY Science
 2. You can also read his story on CBS news [https://www.cbsnews.com/sanfrancisco/news/residents-diy-internet-spreads-marin/](https://www.cbsnews.com/sanfrancisco/news/residents-diy-internet-spreads-marin/)
+3. The website which gives you guide on become your own ISP: [https://startyourownisp.com/](https://startyourownisp.com/)

 ## Requirement and Submission